Best OpenClaw Model Alternatives to Opus 4.6

 • Efficiency: Qwen 3.5-Plus supports a 1-million-token context window by default, making it an ideal middle-tier model for search and document analysis tasks .

-Qwen is really good and I recommend playing with it if you haven’t yet!
+Qwen is pretty good and I recommend playing with it if you haven’t yet.

 Operational Hardening in OpenClaw